sagargrade/WebShop/README.md

 # WebShop
-Web Shop with Angular as Frontend, Node + Express as Backend with communication via REST
+Web Shop with Angular as client, Node + Express as server, MangoDB as database, RESTful API for communication between client and server.